 Cloud Deployment

-MintMCP's managed cloud service provides:
+MintMCP's managed SaaS-first service provides:

-- Regional deployment options with managed infrastructure
+- Regional deployment options in the US and EU

 - Managed infrastructure without operational overhead